goldsky-io/docs-v1/src/pages/mirror/sinks/clickhouse.md

 {% partial file="closed-beta.md" /%}

-[ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree) engine is used for all sink tables.
+[ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree) engine is used for all sink tables by default.

 When `appendOnlyMode` is `true` (default), the sink behaves the following way: